Album - Preternatural

 Preternatural

 The title track sets the stage for the album’s gothic and mysterious tone.
 Inspired by a chilling scene in Queen of the Damned, where the vampire Lestat reveals his inhuman nature through increasingly impossible musicianship on the violin.
-“Preternatural” climbs in tempo from start to finish - subtly at first, but unmistakable on repeat listens.
+“Preternatural” climbs in tempo from start to finish.
+Subtly at first, but unmistakable on repeat listens.
 What begins as a quiet piece gradually accelerates, mirroring the supernatural narrative that inspired it.

 At its heart is the beautifully recorded piano, Claire, by Galaxy Instruments, placed front and center.
 Supporting it is a haunting array of Mellotron textures: a Brahms like Orchestra panned to the left adds a dramatic, almost baroque tension, while half-speed Mellotron strings to the right give a ghostly, time-warped presence that breathes vintage eeriness into the piece.